Apprenticeships and Internships

 To apply, please email a cover letter and resume with three references to .

 This fall, Maine Coast Heritage Trust is offering teens ages 14-18 paid internships through the Teen Ag Crew program at Erickson Fields Preserve, located at 164 West Street in Rockport.
 Interns will gain hands-on experience in sustainable agricultural practices and learn about their local food system from food production, processing and distribution to consumption and waste management.
 The produce they raise will supply food pantries, public schools and restaurants.
-The internship will be part-time and will run September through October.
+Three sessions of the internship are offered each year: Spring Session (April-June), Summer Session (June-August), and Fall Session (September-October).

 “Teen Ag Crew is a great first-time job,” remarked Aaron Englander, Erickson Farm Manager.
 “It gives teens the opportunity to make a positive impact on their community, expand their resumes, and expand their social circles beyond the walls of their schools.”